videochat-extension/videochat-extension/README.md

 Videochat Extension (Chatruletka Extension) is an independent open-source project that extends the functionality of your favorite online video chats.

-It currently supports 55 video chat sites belonging to six platforms: Chatruletka, Ome.tv, Minichat, Chatrulez, Omegle (IP Locator & Dark Mode only) and Coomeet Free (bot recognition only).
+It currently supports 55 video chat sites belonging to six platforms: Chatruletka (Чат Рулетка), Ome.tv, Minichat, Chatrulez, Omegle (IP Locator & Dark Mode only) and Coomeet Free (bot recognition only).

 <center>